SaswatD27/hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a PhD student at the [Department of Computer Science](https://engineering.virginia.edu/departments/computer-science) of the [University of Virginia](https://www.virginia.edu) (UVA), where I am fortunate to be advised by [Dr. Ferdinando Fioretto](https://nandofioretto.github.io) as a member of the [RAISE Lab](https://nandofioretto.github.io/group/).
-My research interests are broadly situated within the fascinating area of trustworthy/responsible AI; more precisely, these include differential privacy, contextual integrity, algorithmic fairness, adversarial robustness.
-I am also interested in cryptography and topics related to security and (agentic) LLMs.
+My research interests are broadly situated within the fascinating area of trustworthy/responsible AI; more precisely, these include differential privacy, contextual integrity, agentic AI alignment (including single- and multi-agent systems), algorithmic fairness, and adversarial robustness.

 Prior to this, I pursued an Integrated M.Sc.
-(BS+MS) degree at the National Institute of Science Education and Research (NISER) with a major in Mathematics and a minor in Computer Science.
-I also was a student researcher at the School of Computer Sciences at NISER (2021-2023).
+(BS+MS) degree at the [National Institute of Science Education and Research (NISER)](https://www.niser.ac.in/) with a major in Mathematics and a minor in Computer Science, and was a student researcher at the School of Computer Sciences at NISER (2021-2023).
+I also spent the summer and fall of 2025 interning with [Pacific Northwest National Laboratory](https://www.pnnl.gov/).

 Reach out to me anytime for discussing ideas/collaborations, regarding opportunities, and to give talks on my research.
-I'm open to research internship opportunities as well!
+I'm open to research internship opportunities!

 <!--- {{< icon name="download" pack="fas" >}} Download his {{< staticref "/uploads/Saswat_CV_2023_1105.pdf" "newtab" >}}CV{{< /staticref >}}. -->